Xfinity Internet Self‑Install: Activate xFi Gateway with the Xfinity App (Coax or Fiber/ONT)

 Option 2: Connect Via Ethernet Cable

-Now, let’s activate your Xfinity modem.
+Now, let’s activate your Xfinity modem or xFi Gateway.

 What is Xfinity Modem Activation?